JessWinn/Houndshark-Mitogenomics/README.md

 1. Annotate protein coding genes (PCGs), ribosomal (r)RNA and transfer (t)RNA genes using MitoAnnotator in MitoFish version 3.72 (Iwasaki et al., 2013; Sato et al., 2018).
 2. Input the gene feature file from MitoAnnotator into Sequence Manipulation Suite 2 (Stothard, 2000) (set to Table 2 - vertebrate mitochondrial DNA) to check that the reading frame is correct for each PCG (no internal stop codons).
 3. Follow the guidelines for submission to GenBank using Bankit (https://www.ncbi.nlm.nih.gov/WebSub/).
 After submission, download and save the GenBank files in this folder and import them into Geneious (version 2019.1.3).
-3. Check the annotated sequences in Geneious to ensure completeness and to manually count overlapping regions and intergenic spaces between PCGs, rRNAs, tRNAs, and non-coding regions.
+3. Check the annotated sequences in Geneious to ensure completeness and manually count overlapping regions and intergenic spaces between PCGs, rRNAs, tRNAs, and non-coding regions.
 4. Calculate A+T and G+T content and relative synonymous codon usage (RSCU) of PCGs in DAMBE v.
 7.0.35 (Xia, 2001).
 Base composition skewness formula: AT-skew = [A-T]/[A + T] and GC-skew = [G-C]/[G + C] (Perna and Kocher, 1995).
-5. Make graphs for nucleotide composition and RSCU in R (see scripts in relevant folders).
+5. Make graphs for nucleotide composition and RSCU in R.
+***[See Nucleotide composition and RSCU scripts in "Scripts" folder]
-6. Predict tRNA secondary structure using the generalized vertebrate mitochondrial tRNA settings in ARWEN v.
+8. Predict tRNA secondary structure using the generalized vertebrate mitochondrial tRNA settings in ARWEN v.
 1.2.3 (Björn Canbäck Bioinformatics) (Laslett and Canbäck, 2008) and the tRNAscanSE webserver v.
 2.0 (http://lowelab.ucsc.edu/cgi-bin/tRNAscan-SE2.cgi) (Lowe and Chan, 2016).
-7. Characterise control region repetitive regions using the “Tandem Repeat Finder” webserver (https://tandem.bu.edu/trf/trf.html) (Benson, 1999) maintaining default settings.
+9. Characterise control region repetitive regions using the “Tandem Repeat Finder” webserver (https://tandem.bu.edu/trf/trf.html) (Benson, 1999) maintaining default settings.
-8. Download the graphic produced by MitoAnnotator and save the files as a png.
-Edit and enlarge gene names and incude species-specific images, gene numberd and total length in the center.
+10. Download the graphic produced by MitoAnnotator and save the files as a png.
+Edit and enlarge gene names and incude species-specific images, gene numbers and total length in the center.

 ## STEP 4: Sequence alignments and concatenation